Pranavhere/EquiChain/README.md

   - `hardhat.config.cjs`, `package.json`, `package-lock.json`, `tsconfig.json`
   - `scripts/` for deployment and helper flows
   - `test/` with sample tests

-All of the above have been committed and pushed to the repository.
-I made sure generated build folders and dependencies remain ignored (for example `artifacts/`, `cache/`, `node_modules/`, `types/`) by using the `.gitignore`.

 ## 🚧 Next steps — recommended roadmap